jenkinsci/mabl-integration-plugin/README.md

 The mabl plugin will optionally collect build and repository information to send along with mabl deployments.
-This will give more information and insights into testing environment state for journey runs.
-We will not collect sensitive information like passwords or API keys.
+This will give more information and insights into testing environment state for test runs.
+We will not collect sensitive information such as passwords or API keys.

 To enable this feature: